davidtorosyan/ti-js/README.md

 **Current status**: Only a small subset of TI-Basic is implemented.
 The next step is completing the [grammar](src/parse/tibasic.pegjs).

+TI-JS is in prerelease and is not yet versioned.

 ## Setup

 To build, use node.